wesleyharuo/Fleet-Rebalancing-Station-Availability-Analysis/README.md

 Between September and October 2025, overall ridership for a share system declined as expected due to seasonality — but a subset of downtown stations dropped at a rate far steeper than the seasonal baseline.
 This project detects that anomaly, isolates its root cause (an e-bike charging infrastructure outage affecting three downtown wards), quantifies the impact, and delivers a rebalancing recommendation for affected stations.

-The analysis replicates the kind of investigation a Data Analyst on the Lyft Urban Solutions team would run when a city partner reports degraded service in a specific area.
+The analysis replicates the kind of investigation a Data Analyst on the .......
+Urban Solutions team would run when a city partner reports degraded service in a specific area.

 **Key findings:**